Redox Reactions and Decomposition

 Introduction

-Redox reactions and decomposition are two fundamental types of chemical reactions that are essential for understanding many chemical processes.
+Redox reactions and decomposition are two fundamental types of chemical reactions essential for understanding many chemical processes.
 Redox reactions involve the transfer of electrons between atoms or molecules, while decomposition reactions involve the breaking down of a compound into simpler substances.

 Basic Concepts